modmore/Commerce_DigitalProduct/README.md

 ### ???
 Future

 - Option to let user customize the secret for the URL as well as customizing the amount of bytes openssl\_random\_pseudo\_bytes uses.
 Method is already implemented, just needs form fields.
+- Commerce dashboard reports (products with most downloads, more?).